 Ongoing costs

 Of course, there will be other unexpected costs that come up when you’re buying your first home.
 The most important thing to consider is making sure you still have some savings in the bank when you move in.
-If the deposit, fees and moving costs have cleared out all your accounts, you’ll find yourself in a difficult position when an unexpected expense crops up or if your work situation changes.
-It’s essential to save money for a back-up fund so keeeeeeep saving!
+If the deposit, fees and moving costs have cleared out all your accounts, you’ll find yourself in a difficult position when an unexpected expense crops up or if your work situation changes and you may need fast caveat loans to cover this.
+It’s therefore essential to save money for a back-up fund so keeeeeeep saving!

 If you’re a first-time buyer, I hope the tips in this blog post will help you to make plans and take steps toward achieving your home-buying goals this year.
 And please do let me know if you’ve already bought your own home and you have any other advice please share it in the comments below. 🙂